nchavez1/classes/class-04/README.md

           }
         }

+    This cell is a `generator`, and it "yields" a value up to 60 times/second.
-    The `yield` keyword exists in JavaScript and Python.
-It is used to pause and resume a generator function.
-(Note however: IE does not support `yield`.)
+    Although you may not have seen it before, the `yield` keyword exists in JavaScript and Python.
+It is used to pause and resume a `generator function`, which also exist in both JavaScript and Python.
+    (Note: IE does not support `yield`.)

     Q: What happens if you replace "yield" with "return"?
 Try it.